-Climate change could mean more wildlife disease in the Arctic, researchers say | CBC News
+Climate change could mean some Arctic animals will be more vulnerable to disease spread by insects: researcher | CBC News

-Climate change could mean more wildlife disease in the Arctic, researchers say
+Climate change could mean some Arctic animals will be more vulnerable to disease spread by insects: researcher

 The field of pathogens in northern wildlife is ripe for further study, according to some scientists

-A warming climate could mean some Arctic animals will be more vulnerable to parasites and disease-causing pathogens, according to researchers.
+A warming climate could mean some Arctic animals will be more vulnerable to parasites and disease-causing pathogens, says a researcher who studies diseases transmitted from insects to animals.

-It's a field of study where there are still far more questions than answers, says Kayla Buhler, a veterinary researcher at the University of Saskatchewan.
-Her work focuses on vector-borne diseases, which are transmitted from insects to animals.
+While there are still more questions than answers on the topic, the changing climate could have a dramatic impact on the transmission of disease in Arctic wildlife — partly because many disease-causing pathogens are spread by insects, which tend to do better in warmer conditions — said Kayla Buhler, a veterinary researcher at the University of Saskatchewan in Saskatoon.

+"We see increases in temperature, as well as we're seeing changes in precipitation up north," said Buhler.
+"Those two things are very important for insects."

-A lot of her current work has involved Arctic foxes, but she's also studied polar bears in the western Hudson Bay region.
-Most of her field work these days is around the Nunavut communities of Cambridge Bay and Gjoa Haven, where she works with community members there to track wildlife health and the presence of disease.
+Buhler studies Arctic foxes and has studied polar bears in the western Hudson Bay region.
+Much of her current research is based in and around the Nunavut communities of Cambridge Bay and Gjoa Haven, where she works with community members there to track wildlife health and the presence of disease.

-According to Buhler, the changing climate could have a dramatic impact on the transmission of disease in Arctic wildlife.
-That's partly because many disease-causing pathogens are spread by insects.

-"We see increases in temperature, as well as we're seeing changes in precipitation up north — those two things are very important for insects," Buhler said.

 Various forms of transmission